Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Data and Methodology

-We consider two different real-world interval-valued data sets, where in the first case intervals are more skinny and condensed than the second case.
-The first set represents medical observations; it includes interval-valued systolic and diastolic blood pressure (BP) data of 59 patients of the Hospital Valle del Nalón in Asturias, Spain~\cite{blanco2011estimation,garcia2020multiple}.
-The second set considers assessment by cyber-security experts of the vulnerability of system components in a real-world scenario.
+The \emph{third} and final data set captures assessments by cyber-security experts of the vulnerability of system components in a real-world scenario.
 Specifically, 38 cyber-security experts at the UK CESG (Communications-Electronics Security Group) assessed a range of components (referred to as hops) that are commonly encountered during a cyber-attack~\cite{miller2016modelling,ellerby2019exploring}.
 They rated the hops on overall difficulty for an attacker to either attack or evade them, as well as rating each on several attributes (seven for attack, and three for evade) that might affect this difficulty.
-The experts provided their interval-valued ratings on a scale from 0 to 100.
-For more details, see~\cite{miller2016modelling,ellerby2019exploring}.
+The experts provided their IV ratings on a scale from 0 to 100.
+For more details of these data sets, see~\cite{blanco2011estimation,garcia2020multiple,ellerby2020insights,miller2016modelling,ellerby2019exploring}.